May 7th, 2026

 Tetiana’s Team – Dopomoha poruch (Help Is Near)

-• Delivered 130 aid packages to the village of Odnorobivka, Kharkiv region.
+• Delivered 130 aid packages to the village of Odnorobivka, Kharkiv Region.

 • Delivered 50 aid packages with foods that can be stored for long periods of time to bomb shelters in Kharkiv.